zephyrproject-rtos/trusted-firmware-m/docs/technical_references/design_docs/profiles/tfm_profile_medium.rst

 ``-DTEST_S=ON -DTEST_NS=ON``

 Will enable testing for all enabled partitions.
 See above for details of enabled partitions.
-Because Profile Medium enables IPC mode, the IPC tests are also enabled.
+Because Profile Medium enables IPC model, the IPC tests are also enabled.

 Some cryptography tests are disabled due to the reduced Mbed Crypto config.